-The Business Department is dedicated to preparing its students for successful careers in a global economy characterized by complex issues, ambiguity and change.
+The School of Business is dedicated to preparing its students for successful careers in a global economy characterized by complex issues, ambiguity and change.
 A key belief underlying the department’s programs is that success in business generally depends on specialized skills; awareness and understanding beyond a field of specialization; and such personal attributes as leadership skills, adaptability, healthy self-esteem, competency in problem solving and the ability to communicate effectively

 Requirements for Admission to Business Programs

-Admission to the University does not guarantee admission to programs in The School of Business.
+Admission to the University does not guarantee admission to programs in the School of Business.
 Admission to the School of Business programs requires:

-Incoming first year students: Overall High School GPA 2.75 or better At least three years of High School mathematics Or with the School of Business dean approval
+Incoming first year students: Overall high school GPA 2.75 or better; At least three years of high school mathematics; Or with the School of Business dean approval

-Transfer students with at least 16 semester hours of transfer credit: Overall transfer GPA 2.75 or better Completion of MTH 111 Introduction to Mathematical Methods and Applications or the equivalent with a C or better Completion of ENG 106 Composition II or the equivalent with a C or better Or with the School of Business dean approval
+Transfer students with at least 16 semester hours of transfer credit: Overall transfer GPA 2.75 or better; Completion of MTH 111 Introduction to Mathematical Methods and Applications or the equivalent with a C or better; Completion of ENG 106 Composition II or the equivalent with a C or better; Or with the School of Business dean approval

 The School of Business affords the opportunity for each student to develop these skills, perspectives and personal attributes, recognizing that students come to the program with different needs and expectations.
 The School draws on the liberal arts heritage and resources of Elmhurst University to fulfill its mission.
 The School maintains close ties with the business community to ensure that its programs are viable and relevant in a dynamic business environment.